 As owners know, cats are finicky, even when it comes to calming products, so not every product works for every cat.
 You might need to try a couple products to see which one relieves your pet’s anxiety.
 If you’re introducing a new cat to the family, you might need different products for each feline to smooth out the transition.

 There are six categories of cat calming products (not including catnip, which may rile your cat), including vests, collars, diffusers, wipes, treats, and oils.
 Choosing the best option is a matter of knowing what your cat will tolerate when administering a calming product.
-Our shopping guide covers all the categories, and we’ve included some of our favorites, too.
+Our shopping guide covers all the categories.

 You may have to choose a product depending on the personality and disposition of your cat.
 In other words, if you can’t get your kitty to eat a chill-out chew, stay still to put on a calming collar, or wear a relaxing compression vest, you might have to stick with sprays or diffusers.